2025 Citywide Indicators Report

 One of the most important performance metrics that the City uses for procurement is the contract cycle times, which track how long it takes for a contract to get registered, from start to finish.
 For this report, MOCS tracks the cycle times of the two main competitive procurement methods, which are the competitive sealed bid ("CSB") and the competitive sealed proposal ("CSP"), also known the Request for Proposals ("RFP").

 There are many rules and laws that vendors and agencies must follow to ensure competition throughout the process, which result in longer cycle times that are often necessary to ensure a fair, transparent, and equitable procurement process.
 However, as the report below will show, there is large variation between how long it takes contracts to get registered, indicating that there is room for improvement across the City in reducing cycle times.
-The Adams Administration is committed to making this process faster and more predictable for our contracting partners, and many of the reforms outlined later in this report are aimed at creating more efficient processes to speed up cycle times.
+The City is committed to making this process faster and more predictable for our contracting partners.

 This section reports the end-to-end median cycle times of all CSBs and CSPs by agency and by industry, and by the five procurement steps: presolicitation ("PSR"), solicitation, evaluation, award, and registration.
 Details on how each step of the procurement process are defined in PASSPort can be found at the bottom of this section.